 4. To make plans that support the ways the school wants to develop and improve outcomes for our children.

-The parent forum's membership is made up of parents and carers of children attending GEMS Learning Trust Academies – everyone is welcome.
+The parent forum's membership is made up of parents and carers of children attending Omnia Learning Trust Academies – everyone is welcome.
 The forum is chaired by the Head or member of the Senior Leadership Team.

 Parent forum meetings are held termly.
 The agenda is prepared in advance of the meeting and circulated to parents.
 A typical agenda includes:

 · Items identified by the governing body and leadership team for discussion

 · Items identified by parents and carers for discussion